This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 Also remove the lamp socket from inside the assembly.

 This assembly will pop apart easily.
 If you do so, be sure to save the spring in the interior, if you plan on reusing it.
-There will be three parts: 4) the main pop bumper body, 3) bumper wafer (skirt) – the part the pinball touches to activate the switch below, 2) the bumper base, and 5) the spring – and perhaps the lamp socket.
+There will be three parts (numbers refer to the first photo): 4) the main pop bumper body, 3) bumper wafer (skirt) – the part the pinball touches to activate the switch below, 2) the bumper base, and 5) the spring – and perhaps the lamp socket.
 The numbers refer to the parts assembly above.

 Inspect the Playfield